RaphaelJ/web2rss/README.md

 ## Features

-* Configure DOM selectors used to extract content
+* ⚙️ Configurable DOM selectors used to extract content
-* Uses an LLM to automatically deduce the DOM selectors
+* 🧠 Automatically deduce the DOM selectors using AI
-* Visual aid tool to configure the DOM selectors
+* 🪄 Visual aid tool to configure the DOM selectors

 ## Setup & running